 The county was named for Linn Boyd, who, although born in Tennessee, was a member of the Kentucky Legislature, a U.S. Congressman, and Lieutenant Governor of Kentucky.

-There were 5,888 persons counted in the 1860 U.S. Federal Census for Boyd County, excluding slaves.
-Below are the figures for the slave owners, slaves, free Blacks, and Mulattoes for 1860-1880.
+There were 5,888 persons counted in the 1860 U.S. Federal Census for Boyd County, excluding the enslaved.
+Below are the figures for the slave owners, enslaved, and free Blacks and Mulattoes for 1860-1880.

 1860 Slave Schedule